massgravel/massgrave.dev/office_c2r_custom.md

 -   Now run `YAOCTRI_Configurator.cmd` as admin to install Office
 -   When Office installation is done, activate with Ohook option in MAS

+Just FYI, Office 365 has most features, not 2024.

 ------------------------------------------------------------------------

 ## Need help?